AMP Advisor Login

-Outstanding undergraduate OSU students who have completed 105 of their required 180 credits (or more for some undergraduate programs) toward their degree with an overall GPA of 3.25 or better are eligible to apply to an OSU Accelerated Master's Platform during the winter term of their junior year.
-The master’s program will notify co-degree applicants of admissions decisions during spring term with a few acceptions.
-Accepted students will normally matriculate into the master’s program during the following fall term.
+Outstanding undergraduate OSU students who have completed 105 of their required 180 credits (or more for some undergraduate programs) toward their degree with an OSU institution GPA of 3.25 or better are eligible to apply to an OSU Accelerated Master's Platform during their junior year.
+Postbaccalaureate students do not qualify for AMP.

-Successful applicants are allowed to apply a maximum of 12 graduate credits (taken for a letter grade and not including blanket-numbered courses), taken as an undergraduate, to both their undergraduate and master’s degrees.
-An illustration of how this would work for an undergraduate program requiring 180 credit hours is shown below.
-(Note that some undergraduate programs require more than 180 credit hours.)
+Successful applicants are allowed to apply a maximum of 22 graduate credits (taken for a letter grade and not including blanket-numbered courses), taken as an undergraduate, to both their undergraduate and master’s degrees.

-These 12 credits are deducted from the allowed 15 transfer credits for students who have transferred into OSU.
-Only credits with letter grades of B (3.00) or better may be counted for graduate credit.
+These 22 credits are deducted from the allowed 22 maximum transfer credits applied to an OSU master's degree.
+Courses transferred must meet current graduate transfer credit guidelines (see the catalog for current guidelines.)
 In addition, those students in the Honors College, or in other undergraduate programs that require a thesis, may use the undergraduate thesis as a step towards completion of the master’s thesis.
 However, the undergraduate thesis would not serve as a replacement for a required master’s thesis.